Adamkadaban/howtowincptc/src/injects/educational-events/README.md

 **Some things to keep in mind:**
 - If you make a mistake, own up to it ASAP.
 - When you are told about a mistake, make sure to react appropriately and professionally.

+It seems that if you respond appropriately to a mistake, you can earn back up to 95% of the points you would have lost.